Cray-HPE/docs-csm/troubleshooting/interpreting_hms_health_check_results.md

 ncn# cray hsm inventory redfishEndpoints describe <xname>
 ```

-## Install Blocking vs. Non-Blocking Failures
+## Install blocking vs. Non-blocking failures

-The HMS Health Checks include tests for multiple types of system components, some of which are critical for the installation of the system, while others are not.
+The HMS health checks include tests for multiple types of system components, some of which are critical for the installation of the system, while others are not.

 The following types of HMS test failures should be considered blocking for system installations:

 - HMS service pods not running
 - HMS service APIs unreachable through the API Gateway or Cray CLI
-- Failures related to HMS discovery (unreachable BMCs, unresponsive controller hardware, no Redfish connectivity)
+- Failures related to HMS discovery (for example: unreachable BMCs, unresponsive controller hardware, or no Redfish connectivity)

 The following types of HMS test failures should **not** be considered blocking for system installations: